-Our next manifestation includes collaborations with local, national and international artists in all disciplines of the arts.
-Check back with us this summer 2020 for details.
+Our work focuses on collaborations with local, national and international artists in all disciplines of the arts.
+Check back with us this Fall 2022 for details.

 AFRO-CUBAN PERCUSSION & SONG CLASSES